An MRI scan is usually done in the outpatient department of your hospital. This means that you have the scan and go home the same day.

-- Computerised tomography (CT) scan.
-This is a test that uses X-ray equipment and computer software to create images.
+- Computerised tomography (CT) scan – this uses X-ray equipment and computer software to create images.

 Usually, the part of your body being scanned is placed in the middle of the scanner.
-The machine is open ended so you won't be completely enclosed at any time.
+The machine is open at either end so you won't be completely enclosed at any time.

 Your radiographer will operate the scanner from behind a window and will be able to see and hear you during the scan.
-He or she will talk to you during the scan and remind you to be still.
-You will be given a call button to hold during the scan, and you can press this button to talk to your radiographer in an emergency.
-He or she will let you know what is happening during the scan and what you need to do before and during the examination.
+They’ll talk to you during the scan to reassure you and remind you to be as still as you can.
+You will be shown a buzzer to press if you need to talk to your radiographer.

-If you have a sedative during the scan, it can temporarily affect your co-ordination and reasoning skills, so you must not drive, drink alcohol, operate machinery or sign legal documents for 24 hours afterwards.
+If you have had a sedative during the scan, it can take up to 24 hours to completely clear from your body.
+This means you shouldn’t drive, drink alcohol, operate machinery or make important decisions for 24 hours afterwards.
 If you're in any doubt about driving, contact your motor insurer so that you're aware of their recommendations, and always follow your doctor's advice.
 You will also need to arrange for someone to drive you home.
 Try to have a friend or relative stay with you for the first 24 hours after your scan.